Gatechain Token (GT) Hits Market Capitalization of $45.63 Million

-Gatechain Token (CURRENCY:GT) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on March 12th.
-Gatechain Token has a total market cap of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last 24 hours.
-In the last seven days, Gatechain Token has traded flat against the dollar.
-One Gatechain Token coin can currently be bought for $0.58 or 0.00005303 BTC on major cryptocurrency exchanges.
+Gatechain Token (GT) traded flat against the dollar during the one day period ending at 15:00 PM Eastern on March 15th.
+One Gatechain Token coin can now be purchased for $0.58 or 0.00005303 BTC on major cryptocurrency exchanges.
+Gatechain Token has a market cap of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
+During the last seven days, Gatechain Token has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.